 Anxiety Disorders (e.g. panic attacks, phobias, social anxiety, generalized anxiety, worry, and OCD)

 Sleep Disturbances, including insomnia and nightmares

 Mood Disorders (e.g. depression and bipolar disorder)

 I specialize in providing evidence-based psychotherapy using techniques that have been demonstrated to be effective in psychological research.
 I tailor treatment to each individual client and draws on a variety of modalities, including:

 TEAM psychotherapy- a CBT based treatment approach developed by David Burns, MD, at Stanford University

 I have extensive experience working with people from a variety of cultural backgrounds and sexual orientations and welcome people from diverse backgrounds into my practice.

 I regularly attend conferences and participate in consultation groups to ensure that I am up-to-date on the latest effective psychotherapy techniques.
 I am also a member of several professional organizations, including:

 I completed my bachelor’s degree in Psychology at Emory University and my doctorate in clinical psychology at the PGSP-Stanford Psy.D.
 Consortium.
 During my graduate career, I trained in a variety of clinical settings, including the Palo Alto VA, the UCSF Alliance Health Project, Kaiser Permanente Richmond, and San Jose State University Counseling Services.
 I also conducted clinical research in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
-In addition to my private practice, I also provide training and supervision to doctoral level clinical psychology students at the Gronowski Clinic in Los Altos, CA.
+In addition to my private practice, I have provided training and supervision to doctoral level psychology students at the Stanford Unviersity School of Medicine and at Palo Alto Unversity.